Roethlisberger, Steelers top Browns to stay in playoff mix

 AP Sports Writer

-PITTSBURGH (AP) — Ben Roethlisberger passed for 123 yards with a touchdown and an interception in likely his last start at Heinz Field, and the Pittsburgh Steelers handled the listless Cleveland Browns 26-14 on Monday night to keep their postseason hopes alive.
+Pittsburgh (8-7-1) will finish at .500 or better for the 18th straight season, or every year since the Steelers selected Big Ben with the 11th overall pick in the 2004 draft.

+“That’s been the story of my career,” he said.
+“Not always pretty, but we find a way.”

-Pittsburgh (8-7-1) needs a win at Baltimore next week combined with a loss by Indianapolis to Jacksonville to reach the playoffs for the 12th time in Roethlisberger’s 18 seasons.
+The Steelers need a win over Baltimore next week and a loss by Indianapolis to lowly Jacksonville to make the postseason for the 12th time with Roethlisberger, a possibility he admits is slim.

-He hardly did it alone.
-Rookie Najee Harris ran for a career-best 188 yards and a touchdown, Chris Boswell kicked four field goals and T.J.
-Watt sacked Baker Mayfield four times to give him 21 1/2 on the season, one short of the NFL record set by Hall of Famer Michael Strahan in 2001.
+Still, it exists, and that’s thanks in large part to rookie Najee Harris, who ran for a career-best 188 yards and a touchdown, and linebacker T.J.
+Watt, who sacked Baker Mayfield four times to give him 21 1/2 on the season, one short of the NFL record set by Hall of Famer Michael Strahan in 2001.

-Pittsburgh’s defense sacked Mayfield nine times in all as Cleveland (7-9) — which was eliminated from postseason contention on Sunday — inexplicably put the game on Mayfield’s tattered shoulders rather than feed running back Nick Chubb against the NFL’s worst rush defense.

-“I’m just so thankful for these fans and this place.
-There’s no place like it,” he said.

-Roethlisberger was careful to point out he had no plans to make the last two games of his 18th season ceremonial.
+Yet the night belonged to Roethlisberger.
+The “Let’s Go Ben!” chants started immediately after he was introduced, replaced by “Thank You Ben!” after the 39-year-old took a knee in the final seconds to seal his 26th win over the team that bypassed the Ohio native in the draft nearly two decades ago.

+“This is home, you know?”
+Roethlisberger said.
+“And I just, I know I was born in Ohio, but I live here and I’ll always be here.”

+Roethlisberger was 22 when he took over for an injured Tommy Maddox in Week 2 of his rookie season.
+He never let go, leading the franchise to an era of success that nearly rivaled the Super Steelers of the 1970s.

-The tank might be running low, but it’s not empty, and he showed flashes — briefly, anyway — of the play that made him a two-time Super Bowl champion and a Hall of Famer whenever he decides it’s over.
+Roethlisberger finally admitted this week that “all signs” were pointing to his 18th season being his last.
+His tank might be running low, but it’s not empty, and he showed flashes — briefly, anyway — of his “Ben being Ben” prime.

 A shoulder fake here.
 A step up in the pocket there.
 The feet don’t move as fast as they used to.
 His arm doesn’t deliver with the precision of the past.
 The field-stretching heaves have been largely replaced by dinks and dunks designed in part to protect him behind an offensive line that isn’t nearly as talented as the groups he led to the postseason with regularity.

-Yet if there’s been one constant during Roethlisberger’s career, it’s been his mastery of the Browns, who famously passed over the Ohio native in favor of tight end Kellen Winslow Jr. in the 2004 draft.
+Yet if there’s been one constant during Roethlisberger’s career, it’s been his mastery of the Browns.

-Roethlisberger’s victory improved his record to 26-3-1 against Cleveland and provided a small measure of revenge less than a year after he threw four interceptions in a first-round home playoff loss to the Browns last January.
+Roethlisberger’s last win over Cleveland provided a small measure of revenge less than a year after he threw four interceptions in a first-round home playoff loss to the Browns last January.

 That night was supposed to be the launching point for Cleveland heading into 2021.
-It simply hasn’t happened.
-Injuries and inconsistent play from Mayfield among others will force the Browns to watch the playoffs from home for the 18th time in the last 19 years.
+But injuries and inconsistent play from Mayfield among others will force the Browns to watch the playoffs from home for the 18th time in the last 19 years.

-The Steelers built a 13-0 advantage behind Roethlisberger’s 417th career touchdown pass, a 5-yard flip to Diontae Johnson in the first half that marked Pittsburgh’s first first-half touchdown since before Thanksgiving.

-Cleveland briefly got back into it in the third quarter when Mayfield hit David Njoku for a 6-yard score, but there would be no comeback.
-Not with Watt bolstering his Defensive Player of the Year candidacy and a defense that’s been shoddy at best for much of the last two months summoning a menace it has lacked for long stretches.
+Not so for Pittsburgh, which heads into the finale of the NFL’s first 17-game season with something to play for.

 INJURIES